 Information Required to be Provided in XBRL

-The new XBRL requirement will not change the substance or format of the information disclosed in the body of the registration statements or periodic reports but will require companies to include a new exhibit containing their financial statements, financial statement schedules and footnotes in XBRL.
+The new XBRL requirement will not change the substance or format of the information disclosed in the body of annual or current reports or registration statements but will require companies to include a new exhibit containing their financial statements, financial statement schedules and footnotes in XBRL.
 Companies are not required, or permitted, to provide their MD&A, executive compensation information or other financial, statistical or narrative disclosure in XBRL format.

 Subject to the phase-in period discussed above, this XBRL exhibit must be submitted with:

-XBRL data is also not required in a Securities Act registration statement that does not contain financial statements, such as a Form S-1 or Form S-3 that incorporates financial statements by reference.
+XBRL data is not required in a Securities Act registration statement that does not contain financial statements, such as a Form F-1 or Form F-3 that incorporates financial statements by reference.
 This, coupled with the fact that, as mentioned above, XBRL data is not required in IPO registration statements, effectively means that only a limited number of Securities Act registration statements will actually include XBRL data.

 Companies are also required to post the XBRL data on their public websites by the end of the calendar day on which the registration statement or periodic report was filed with the SEC or was required to be filed (whichever is earlier).
 The XBRL data must remain on the company’s website for 12 months.

-Companies that do not provide the XBRL data to the SEC or post it on their website on the date required will not satisfy Rule 144’s current public information requirement and will lose Form S-3 eligibility until they provide the delinquent XBRL data to the SEC and/or post it to their website, as the case may be.
+Companies that do not provide the XBRL data to the SEC or post it on their website on the date required will lose Form F-3 eligibility until they provide the delinquent XBRL data to the SEC and/or post it to their website, as the case may be.

 Exclusion from Certifications and Limited Liability for First Two Years

-As expected, the XBRL data will be excluded from the scope of the officer certifications provided in connection with the periodic report.
+As expected, the XBRL data will be excluded from the scope of the officer certifications provided in connection with an annual report.
 Companies are also not required to obtain auditor assurance on their XBRL exhibits.